This post is also available in: Suomi (Finnish)

 Gingerbread cookies are definitely a staple in what comes to Christmas treats.
-Making these cookies are a tradition that so many of us knows as we’ve been baking the cookies since we were little.
+Making these cookies are a tradition that so many of us know as we’ve been baking the cookies since we were little.
 My sisters used to make a big gingerbread house in the weeks before Christmas and they used all kinds of funny things to decorate the house.
 Besides cookies, gingerbread spice is now used in so many ways.
-I’ve seen photos of gingerbread smoothies, cakes, loafs and muffins.
+I’ve seen photos of gingerbread smoothies, cakes, loaves, and muffins.
 So many delicious things that I wish I had the time to try all of those.

 Gluten-free Gingerbread Cookies

 1/2 cup gluten-free oat milk (or other plant-based milk)

 a pinch of black pepper

 a pinch of salt

 2/3 cup buckwheat flour